Canaan-HS/WallpaperEngineDownloader/README.md

 - **Queue Management**
   Users can continuously add links, which will be sequentially added to the download queue until the input field is empty.
 If a link is manually deleted from the input field before being processed (i.e., before removal), it will not be added to the download queue.

+## **Auto Save**
+- **Save Settings**
+  When the program is closed, the window size and position will be automatically saved, and these settings will be applied the next time the program is opened.
+- **Restore Records**
+  URLs that are present in the task list, as well as those that are being downloaded but not yet completed, will be saved when the program is closed.
+Upon reopening, these URLs will automatically be restored to the task list.

 ## **File Integration**
 - **File Selection**
   Lists all files in the output path (excluding the `!【Integrate】!` folder), displaying file types and supporting single selection or multi-selection via `Ctrl`/`Shift` keys.